tsatria03/CookyCraze/docks/readme.txt

 Beginner.
 Simple yes/no mechanic with a coin flip, very little strategy involved.
 Flip a cookie or a penny to trigger a random event that can boost or reduce your stats.

 When you open the flipper, the first thing you see is a type selector.
 Choose cookie to flip a cookie, or penny to flip a penny.
 Flipping is free either way — you get your cookie or penny back once it lands.
 The flip button updates its label to match whichever type is currently selected.
+A cookie lands on chocolate or biscuit, while a penny lands on heads or tails.

 Each flip draws from the flipper.event configuration file, which works the same way as the main event system but with its own separate event list.
 Some events are positive, and others are negative, so there is an element of risk.